 Most parties that responded to Issue 3(a) support the notion of embedding a utility liaison with decision-making authority in the local jurisdictional emergency operation centers (EOCs), including the Joint Local Governments, OSA, TURN and Abrams.
-CMUA suggests that this issue is out of scope because it is more appropriately addressed in R.15-06-009.70 The Joint Local Governments, in response to the concerns articulated by the utilities below, recommend that the utility embed a liaison officer in the County EOC if and when it is activated.
-In the alternative, if the utility is able to hold twice-daily conference calls between its EOC Incident Commander and local governments, that may be sufficient to "address the previous shortcomings in PG&E's communications - assuming that the conference calls provide timely and accurate information and a direct line to PG&E's decision-makers."71
+CMUA suggests that this issue is out of scope because it is more appropriately addressed in R.15-06-009.68 The Joint Local Governments, in response to the concerns articulated by the utilities below, recommend that the utility embed a liaison officer in the County EOC if and when it is activated.
+In the alternative, if the utility is able to hold twice-daily conference calls between its EOC Incident Commander and local governments, that may be sufficient to "address the previous shortcomings in PG&E's communications - assuming that the conference calls provide timely and accurate information and a direct line to PG&E's decision-makers."69

 PG&E disagrees with the Staff Proposal noting that, depending on the scope of the event, or if there are multiple emergencies occurring, PG&E could face challenges with embedding liaisons.
-Furthermore, PG&E asserts that embedding liaisons with decision-making authority in multiple locations would defeat the purpose of having an Incident Command Structure (ICS).72 PG&E proposes that it assign a full-time liaison that CalOES can call when local EOCs are activated in order to get the most up-to-date information from the Chief of Staff in PG&E's EOC.
-SDG&E also disagrees with the proposal to embed liaisons in local EOCs noting that it would strain limited resources and violate both Incident Command Systems and emergency management principles, which discourage self-deployment.
-SDG&E notes that it has designated seats in its EOC for both County and CalOES representatives.
+Furthermore, PG&E asserts that embedding liaisons with decision-making authority in multiple locations would defeat the purpose of having an Incident Command Structure (ICS).70 PG&E

-70 Order Instituting Rulemaking Regarding Policies, Procedures and Rules for Regulation of Physical Security for the Electric Supply Facilities of Electrical Corporations Consistent with Public Utilities Code Section 364 and to Establish Standards for Disaster and Emergency Preparedness Plans for Electrical Corporations and Regulated Water Companies Pursuant to Public Utilities Code Section 768.6.
+68 Order Instituting Rulemaking Regarding Policies, Procedures and Rules for Regulation of Physical Security for the Electric Supply Facilities of Electrical Corporations Consistent with Public Utilities Code Section 364 and to Establish Standards for Disaster and Emergency Preparedness Plans for Electrical Corporations and Regulated Water Companies Pursuant to Public Utilities Code Section 768.6.

-71 Joint Local Governments Reply Comments at 4.
+69 Joint Local Governments Reply Comments at 4.